xmos/lib_xud/doc/rst/control_eps.rst

 A ``USB_StandardRequests()`` function provides a bare-minimum implementation of the mandatory requests required to be implemented by a USB device.
 The function inspects this ``USB_SetupPacket_t`` structure and includes a minimum implementation of the Standard Device requests.
-The rest of this section documents the requests handled and a lists the basic  functionality associated with the request.
+The rest of this section documents the requests handled and lists the basic functionality associated with the request.

-It is not intended that this replace a good knowledge of the requests required, since the implementation does not guarantee a fully USB compliant device.
+It is not intended that this replace a good knowledge of the requests required, since ``USB_StandardRequests()`` has no knowledge about the specific class that is implemented, and hence does not guarantee a fully USB compliant device.

 Each request could well be required to be over-ridden for a device implementation.
 For example,a USB Audio device could well require a specialised version of `SET_INTERFACE` since this could mean that audio streaming will commence imminently.

 The ``USB_StandardRequests()`` function takes as parameters arrays representing the device descriptor, configuration descriptor, and a string table as well as a ``USB_SetupPacket_t`` and